Cardano-Forge/weld/README.md

 #### Usage with Vanilla JavaScript

 Weld can be used without any framework.
-Here's an example of how you can leverage Weld's reactivity system in pure html and JavaScript:
+Here's an example of how you can leverage Weld's reactivity system in regular html and JavaScript:

 ```html
 <!DOCTYPE html>